w4/bin/README.md

 # bin
 a paste bin.

 A paste bin that's actually minimalist.
-No database requirement, no commenting functionality, no self-destructing or time bomb messages and no social media integration—just an application to quickly send snippits of text to people.
+No database requirement, no commenting functionality, no self-destructing or time bomb messages and no social media integration—just an application to quickly send snippets of text to people.

 [bin](https://bin.doyle.la/) is written in Rust in around 200 lines of code.
 It's fast, it's simple, there's code highlighting and you can ⌘+A without going to the 'plain' page.
 It's revolutionary in the paste bin industry, disrupting markets and pushing boundaries never seen before.